todo-make-username/php-data-object-utilities/README.md

 [![License][license-shield]][license-url]

 # PHP8 Object Helpers
-PHP8 helpers for hydrating and validating objects from arrays using PHP reflection and attributes.
+This library bridges the gap between associative arrays and modern typed objects.

-**Message from the Author:** This library is fully functional and stable.
-It is only in the `alpha` state while I add features.
-If a feature request is made in Github Issues, not by me, to move it to v1.0.0, I'll finish my current task then move that to v1.0.0 for everyone.
-Enjoy!
+Includes PHP8 helpers for hydrating and validating objects from arrays using PHP reflection and attributes.
+This automates many repetitive tasks that we all encounter in modern PHP and keeps the logic in easily reusable components (attributes).

 [Report Bug](https://github.com/todo-make-username/php-object-helpers/issues)
 ·